Skip to main content

 end

 An SQLite database is a good choice in order to try Marten and experiment with it (since SQLite is already pre-installed on most systems).
-That being said, if you need to use another database backend (for example, PostgreSQL or MySQL), feel free to have a look at the databases configuration reference.
+That being said, if you need to use another database backend (for example, PostgreSQL, MariaDB, or MySQL), feel free to have a look at the databases configuration reference.

 Interacting with model records